Technical Deep-Dive

 Maintenance photo_cleanup, cache_refresh Orphaned photo cleanup, venue cache invalidation

-Jobs are scheduled via system cron on the Raspberry Pi server.
+Jobs are scheduled via system cron on the web server.
 Each job is a standalone PHP script that connects to both databases, processes a batch of records, and logs its results.
 Jobs are designed to be idempotent and resumable: if interrupted, they pick up where they left off on the next run.

 Section VII